DUBXNET/myDubX-wallet/README.md

 <sub>\*Higher versions should work fine, but may cause inconsistencies.
 It's suggested you run 8.9.4 using `nvm`.</sub>
 <br/>
 <sub>**npm is NOT supported for package management.
-MyCrypto uses yarn.lock to ensure sub-dependency versions are pinned, so yarn is required to install node_modules</sub>
+DubXNet uses yarn.lock to ensure sub-dependency versions are pinned, so yarn is required to install node_modules</sub>
 <br/>
 <sub>\***Python 3 is **not** supported, since our dependencies use `node-gyp`.</sub>
 <br/>